Unclaimed Royalty Payments: How to Find Yours

 - The mineral owner died and heirs didn't notify the operator

-- The owner moved and didn't update their address
+- The owner moved and didn't update their address with the operator

 - The operator changed and lost track of the owner